Top Republicans who opposed Syria attack under Obama are now praising Trump's strike

 He continued, "That is why I support President Trump's decision to launch a limited, targeted strike against the airfield from which this heinous attack was launched.
 If the President would like the expand the mission and take further action, he should consult with Congress."

-CNN has reached out to Rubio, Chaffetz, Hatch, and Ryan, but did not immediately receive a response.
+CNN has reached out to Chaffetz, Hatch, and Ryan, but did not immediately receive a response.

 Some Republicans have shown consistency on the issue of striking Syria.
 Senators John McCain and Lindsey Graham supported Obama's efforts, and likewise endorsed Trump's actions.
 Other Republicans, such as Rep. Thomas Massie and Sen. Rand Paul, oppose action in Syria and criticized Trump for acting unilaterally and not going to congress to request permission beforehand.
 They held similar views in 2013.